The 50 most expensive yachts for sale now

 Designers: Stefano Natucci, Argent Design

 Delivered in 2006, Lioness V was described by the broker as a "milestone for Benetti and the industry alike" – though her layout benefits from a "proven format", particularly in the main saloon, dining area and upper deck.
-The main saloon opens up to the aft deck arranged with full bar, lounge area and extra wide staircase that leads down to the swim platform.
+The main saloon opens up to the aft deck arranged with a full bar, lounge area and an extra wide staircase that leads down to the swim platform.
 An interesting perk is found up on the sundeck, arranged with a plunge pool, sunpads and an automated golf Tee-it driving range.
 A gym, steam room and shower are also to hand.
 The superyacht was listed for sale for the first time in September 2023.

 More about this yacht